-Various studies have proven that L2 learners do not differ in terms of their constructional knowledge (e.g., Römer et al. 2014) of constructions.
-As such, constructions have an ontological status for both L1 and L2 speakers and this indicates that grammar is just as meaningful as lexical items are.
-However, although there are many studies on analyzing the constructional knowledge of L1 speakers (Ambridge and Lieven 2015; Behrens 2009; Goldberg 2014; Goldberg, Casenhiser, and Sethuraman 2004; Lieven, Pine, and Baldwin 1997 to name a few), studies that analyze L2 constructional knowledge are fewer in comparison (Eskildsen 2012, 2014; Roehr-Brackin 2014; Tode and Sakai 2016).
-This difference, however, can be justified because of a lack of reliable L2 corpora until recently (see Meunier 2015 on this).
+Various studies have shown that L2 learners of different languages do not differ in terms of their constructional knowledge (e.g., Römer et al. 2014) of constructions.
+In this sense, constructions have an ontological status for both L1 and L2 speakers and this indicates that grammar is just as meaningful as lexical items are.
+However, although there are many studies that analyze the constructional knowledge of L1 speakers (Lieven et al. 1997; Goldberg et al. 2004; Behrens 2009; Goldberg 2014; Ambridge and Lieven 2015, to name a few), studies that analyze L2 constructional knowledge are far fewer in comparison (Eskildsen 2012, 2014; Roehr-Brackin 2014; Tode and Sakai 2016).
+This difference can, however, be explained by the lack of reliable L2 corpora until recently (see Meunier 2015 on this).

-Previous research demonstrates that L2 speakers of English have constructional knowledge, differ in their verb-VAC (verb-verb argument construction) associations with regard to proficiency and

-L1 background and there are systematic differences in their usage of certain constructions (Gries and Wulff 2005; Römer et al. 2014; Römer, Skalicky, and Ellis 2018).
-However, research on a general outlook without subscribing to a particular L1 background has been relatively scarce.
+Previous research demonstrates that L2 speakers of English have constructional knowledge, differ in their verb-VAC (verb-verb argument construction) associations depending on their proficiency and L1 background, and that there are systematic differences in their usage of certain constructions (Gries and Wulff 2005; Römer et al. 2014; Römer et al. 2018).
+However, research of a general nature, i.e., that does not subscribe to a particular L1 background, is relatively scarce.
 Römer (2019) is one exception to this.
-She investigates the constructional development of Mexican and German speakers of English from A1 through C1 levels, using the same corpus used in the present study.
+She investigates the constructional development of Mexican and German speakers of English from A1 through C1 CEFR levels, using the same corpus as used in the present study.
 Her analyses provide a detailed observation of how constructions develop at certain levels with specific items in two different learning groups.
 The analyses conclude that learners differ in their item-specific usage of certain constructions but become more productive over time.
-A similar study was conducted by Römer and Berger (2019), comparing the same learner groups sampled from the same corpus.
-In this study, they specifically focus on a list of prepositional constructions (i.e., V about N, V across N and others, see Römer and Berger 2019: 1095).
+A similar study was conducted by Römer and Berger (2019) that compared the same learner groups sampled from the same corpus whereby they specifically focus on a list of prepositional constructions (i.e., V about N, V across N and others, see Römer and Berger 2019, 1095).
 Their analyses also show that there is a correlation between growing proficiency and productivity as well as an inverse correlation between growing proficiency and using fewer fixed expressions.
 This productivity may partially lead to unconventional attestations of a given construction, even at advanced levels.
-For instance, both Goschler and Stefanowitsch (2019) and Gedik and Uslu (2022) provide evidence for advanced German and Turkish speakers respectively.
-Their results show that at times advanced L2 speakers' choice for the verbal slot in the ditransitive construction may be affected by strongly entrenched items in the corresponding construction in the other language.
-Although this may not always be the case, it is still possible and therefore it is plausible to hypothesize if with growing proficiency the number of corpus attested item-construction combinations decreases.
+For instance, both Goschler and Stefanowitsch (2023) and Gedik and Uslu (2023) provide evidence for advanced German and Turkish speakers, respectively, showing that at times advanced L2 speakers' choice for the verbal slot in a ditransitive construction may be affected by strongly entrenched items in the corresponding construction in the target language.
+Although this may not always be the case, it is still possible and therefore it is plausible to hypothesize that with growing proficiency the number of corpus-attested item-construction combinations decreases.

-It is however important to note that so far these studies have compared specific learner groups and have not mixed the sample with learners from different backgrounds (see Römer et al. 2014 for a similar study).
-Furthermore, there have not been many studies that systematically attempt to align CEFR levels to various constructions.
+It is, however, important to note that so far these studies have compared specific learner groups and have not involved a sample with learners from different linguistic backgrounds.
+Furthermore, there have not been many studies that systematically attempt to align CEFR levels to specific constructions.
 This is understandable as it is quite a tedious task to do.
-McCarthy (2016) is the only study that partially aligns the ditransitive construction, i.e., she gave him a book, with CEFR levels, by analyzing error rates and data from learner corpora.
-He notes that the ditransitive construction is mastered by C1, i.e., produced with no errors.
-However, he does not necessarily claim that the ditransitive construction belongs to a specific CEFR level, otherwise by that token it would be an A1 level construction.
+McCarthy (2016) is the only study that partially aligns the ditransitive construction, i.e., she gave him a book, with CEFR levels, and this is done by analyzing error rates and data from learner corpora.
+He notes that the ditransitive construction is mastered by C1, i.e., it is produced with no errors.
+However, he does not necessarily claim that the ditransitive construction belongs to a specific CEFR level, and by that token, that construction would be an A1 level construction.